Mustafa Kemal Atatürk: Worldwide

-The range of Atatürk's admirers extends from the British Prime Minister Winston Churchill, his opponent in World War I, to the German Nazi leader and dictator Adolf Hitler, who called Atatürk a "star in the darkness" and to the presidents of the United States Franklin D. Roosevelt and John F. Kennedy, who paid tribute to Atatürk in 1963 on the 25th anniversary of his death.
+The range of Atatürk's admirers extends from the British Prime Minister Winston Churchill, his opponent in World War I, to the German Nazi leader and dictator Adolf Hitler, who called Atatürk a "star in the darkness".
+Some presidents of the United States, including Franklin D. Roosevelt and John F. Kennedy, also respected Atatürk.
+President Kennedy paid tribute to Atatürk in 1963 on the 25th anniversary of his death.

 As a role model that encouraged national sovereignty, Atatürk was especially revered in countries of the so-called Third World, which saw him as the pioneer of independence from colonial powers.
 The leaders of such countries included Atatürk's Iranian contemporary Reza Shah Pahlavi, the Indian Prime Minister Jawaharlal Nehru, the Tunisian President Habib Bourguiba, and the Egyptian President Anwar Sadat.
 The Pakistani poet and philosopher Muhammad Iqbal and the Bangladeshi national poet Kazi Nazrul Islam wrote poems in his honor.

+In the epilogue of Grey Wolf, Mustafa Kemal: An Intimate Study of a Dictator, first published in 1932 and the first biography of Atatürk published in his lifetime, H. C. Armstrong described him as a "man born out of due season" and compared him to Timur and Genghis Khan.

 The Twelfth International Women Conference was held in Istanbul, Turkey on 18 April 1935, and Egyptian nationalist-feminist Huda Sha'arawi was elected by the conference as the vice-president of the International Women's Union.
-Huda considered Atatürk as a role model for her actions and wrote in her memoirs:
+Huda considered Atatürk as a role model for her actions.

-However, Atatürk's acclaim is not universal.
 As the leader of the national movement of 1919–1923, Atatürk was described by the Allies and Istanbul journalist Ali Kemal (who believed the liberation efforts would fail and cause a more severe punishment by the Allies) as a "bandit chief".
-Lord Balfour in this context called him the "most terrible of all the terrible Turks".
+British statesman Arthur Balfour in this context called Atatürk the "most terrible of all the terrible Turks".
+His critics denounce him as an authoritarian despot responsible for numerous acts of repression and massacres.
+During his presidency, several instances of violence were committed against Kurdish rebels.
+According to Turkish Army general Osman Pamukoğlu, Atatürk personally gave the operational order of Dersim massacre (1937–1938) against the rebellion.